pawanjoshi/MEAN-Stack-Interview-Questions/README.md

 **#JavaScript/NodeJs**

+**Higher-order function** is a function that accepts functions as parameters and/or returns a function.

+**Currying function** is a transformation of a function with multiple arguments into a sequence of nested functions with a single argument.
+The currying allows to perform function specialization and composition.
+We can transform the fn(a,b,c) callable into fn(a)(b)(c).

+**The Fetch API** provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
+It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network

 **Pure Function :**  Pure Function is a function (a block of code ) that always returns the same result if the same arguments are passed.
 It does not depend on any state, or data change during a program's execution rather it only depends on its input arguments

 **Temporal Dead Zone**: Temporal Dead Zone is a behaviour that occurs with variables declared using let and const keywords.